How Germany Wins At Manufacturing — For Now

 Lessons for the United States

-So, what's the takeaway for U.S. companies?
+What's the takeaway for U.S. companies?
 Can the U.S. embrace these qualities and boost manufacturing?

 Martin Baily, an economist at the Brookings Institution and a former White House economic adviser, has studied the question.
 He says he thinks it would be a good thing if the U.S. had more manufacturing jobs and could provide work for people who aren't highly educated, but that such an expansion would be very difficult to achieve.